You may know that plaque and tartar can damage your teeth, but you may not understand how they do it or what the difference is between the two.

 Plaque is a bacteria-laden biofilm that collects on our teeth as we consume foods and drinks throughout the day.
 As the plaque sits on your teeth, the bacteria feed on the food particles left in your mouth and produce acid as a byproduct.
 It is the acid that eats away at your teeth and causes cavities.

 You can’t stop plaque from developing, but you can interrupt the acid-producing process by brushing or chewing sugarless gum after meals.
-Drinking lots of water
+Drinking lots of water keeps you hydrated, but it also helps carry away food debris that lingers in your mouth.

 Where Does Tartar Come In?